Eat smart - be smart

 Lunches tend to be cheaper if you prepare something at home to take to lectures with you.
 An ideal lunch would include some protein and a serving of starchy carbohydrate (particularly wholegrains) with some fruit or vegetables.

-- Pasta salads can be a convenient option for using up leftovers from the night before, such as cooked chicken, tuna and any leftover salad veg you might have.
+- Pasta salads can be a convenient choice for using up leftovers from the night before, such as cooked chicken, tuna and any leftover salad vegetables you might have.
 Try other wholegrains in salads, such as wholewheat couscous, brown rice or bulgur wheat.

 - Try and include some fruit and vegetables at lunchtime.
 This could be a small glass of unsweetened orange juice, a salad, a piece of fruit or some carrot sticks.
-And don’t forget to add veg or salad to your sandwich.
+And do not forget to add vegetables or salad to your sandwich.

 - Baked potatoes with cheese, baked beans, tuna or chilli are filling and often relatively cheap.
 Why not ask for a salad on the side?
 And try and eat the skins as well for extra fibre.